THEA - Theatre

 General education fine arts course.
 Emphasizes the internal techniques of acting, characterization and the actor's analysis of the play and the role.
 This is a Kansas Systemwide Transfer Course.

-An “Introduction to Technology” class that explores the theory and practice of technical production as applied to theatre, dance, opera, television and industrial shows.
+An introduction to the practical implementation of scenic technology.
+This class explores the theory and practice of technical production as applied to theatre, dance, opera, television and industrial shows.
 Uses a combination of lectures, demonstrations and applied practices to promote learning in the basic skills required to work as a member of a theatrical production staff.
-Includes 32 hours of applied processes and materials lab.
-This course has a lab component.
+This course has an applied learning component.
 This is a Kansas Systemwide Transfer Course.

-Addresses stage lighting technology specifically as well as its relation to the production process and other design areas.
+An introduction to the practical implementation of stage lighting technology.
+Addresses lighting technology specifically, as well as its relation to the production process and other design areas.
 Emphasizes working knowledge of lighting equipment and its implementation.
 Includes practical work on School of Performing Arts productions.
 This course has an applied learning component.

 THEA 253.
 Costume and Wardrobe Technology (3).

-An introduction to the fundamentals of costume technology and design.
-Emphasizes basic sewing skills, collaboration in the performing arts, and tools of the industry.
-Practical experience on school of performing arts productions.
+An introduction to the practical implementation of costume technology.
+This class explores the processes of technical production in costuming and wardrobe.
+Emphasizes basic sewing skills, collaboration and communication in the performing arts, and tools of the industry.
+May include practical work on School of Performing Arts productions, as appropriate.
+This course has an applied learning component.

 THEA 254.
 Stage Makeup (2).

 Study and practice of the basic application of stage makeup.
-Also includes character analysis, anatomy, materials and special makeup techniques and problems.
+Includes preliminary character analysis, study of facial anatomy, tools and materials of the industry, and special makeup techniques.

 THEA 260.
 History of Musical Theatre (3).